kyurishin/ModuLab-x-sba/README.md

 ## MODULAB X kyurishin

 This is where I log my study journal for Python and Aiffel everyday.
-Final goal is to become an innovative design 👩🏻‍💻 .
+Final goal is to become an innovative design technologist 👩🏻‍💻 .

 ### Getting Started